mahrooz07/RAG-Agent/README.md

-<h1>RAG Based Application.</h1>
+<h1>Document Query Assistant with LangChain and Ollama</h1>
-<p>This project demonstrates how to build a spam mail detection model using machine learning.
-The model is built using logistic regression and TF-IDF vectorization.
+<p>This project demonstrates how to build a document query assistant using machine learning and natural language processing.
+The assistant is built using LangChain for document processing, vectorization, and similarity search, with Ollama models for generating responses.
+The assistant answers user queries based on the content of an uploaded PDF document.
 Here’s a step-by-step explanation of how I implemented this project:</p>

 <h2>1.
 Importing Necessary Libraries</h2>